 Pit 7 is located at 1.8 mile on the A Road between Hawk Inlet and Young Bay.
 The pit was initially developed in 1987 to support construction of the roads and other mine facilities.
-Pit 7 has been partially backfilled with reclamation materials derived during expansion of the tailings pile.
-Iron staining has been observed in some drainage from the pit, and the source of the iron appears to be the peat and gravels stored in the pit rather than from the pit walls themselves.
+Pit 7 has been partially backfilled with tree stumps and reclamation materials derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road.
+During the placement of these materials, the drainage at the site was rerouted, mainly to Site 571, and Site 521 was decommissioned.
+Despite iron staining on the south pit wall, iron staining observed in the drainage from the pit is mostly due to dissolution of iron-rich oxide horizons in the peat and gravel fill rather than from the pit walls themselves.
 Temporary hydroseeding of the peat has resulted in a productive grass cover of these materials.

-Minor iron staining occurs on the southern wall, but it is limited in extent.
-ABA analyses (Figure 3.14) from the samples of the pit walls indicate the potential for acid generation; however, the sulfur content of the samples is relatively low (<0.5%).
-Monitoring of drainage from the pit (Figures 3.2 to 3.13) demonstrates that the pit does not have a significant effect on down gradient receiving water.
-Relatively low sulfate concentrations (approximately 100 mg/l) and low metal values support the conclusion that sulfide oxidation and metals leaching is not significant at Pit 7.
+ABA analyses (Figure 3.16) from the samples of the pit walls indicate the potential for acid generation; however, the sulfur content of the samples is relatively low (<0.5%).
+Monitoring results of drainage from the pit is shown in Figures 3.2 to 3.15.
+Relatively low sulfate concentrations (approximately 200 mg/l) and low metal values support the conclusion that sulfide oxidation is not significant at Pit 7.
+Dissolution of iron and manganese oxides in the fill stored in the pit has produced elevated concentrations of these metals in the drainage.
+Oxidation of the drainage and re-precipitation of the metals is expected in the constructed wetlands at the entrance to the pit.

-Following removal of stockpiled capping materials for reclamation of other sites, the site will be contoured and hydroseeded.
+Following removal of stockpiled capping materials for reclamation of other sites, the Pit 7 site will be contoured and hydroseeded.
 The potential exists in the Pit 7 area to create more wetlands similar to those previously constructed near the entrance to the pit.